iq-motion-control/iq-module-communication-doc/docs/clients/pwm_interface.rst

 Python
 ~~~~~~

-To use the PWM Interface Client in Python, include ``iqmotion`` and create a module that has the PWM Interface Client within it's firmware.
+To use the PWM Interface Client in Python, import ``iqmotion`` and create a fortiq module.
 See the table below for available messages.
 All message strings use the Short Names.
 All messages use the standard Get/Set/Save functions.